scriptPilot/app-framework/DOCUMENTATION.md

 ### Deploy your application

 *App Framework* does many adjustments in the background to enable you to deploy your App easily as Web App or as native App.
+So you could start fast and become professional later on without any change.
 But what are the differences?

 ||Web App|Native App|
 |---|---|---|